Keeping you safe at the theatre

 COVID Safety at Sydney Opera House

-The Sydney Opera House and its food and beverage venues are registered as COVID Safe businesses with the NSW Government.
-To ensure a safe and comfortable environment for everyone, the Opera House has made some changes to the way it operates.
+The Opera House and its food and beverage venues are registered as COVID Safe businesses with the NSW Government.
+To provide a safe and comfortable environment for everyone, the Opera House has made some changes to the way it operates.
 This includes the introduction of a number of new measures:

 - QR code check-in – all patrons and their guests must check-in upon entry.

 - Face masks are strongly recommended for patrons aged 12 years and over while inside our theatres and foyers, including during the performance.

 - Regular cleaning of high-traffic and high-touch areas with hospital-grade disinfectant.

 - Hand sanitiser stations in all paths of travel, frequently accessed areas and near bathroom facilities.

 - COVID-19 safety training for all operational, frontline and contract staff, as well as on-site COVID-19 Safe Hygiene Marshals.

 The Sydney Opera House is closely following all NSW Government health guidelines and will continue to update procedures as necessary.

 NOTE: The following information relates specifically to Opera Australia performances at the Sydney Opera House.
 Please consult the Sydney Opera House website for information about other events, tours and experiences at Opera House venues.